max1220/Buildroot-guide/README.md

 # This version

-This exact version of the repo contains some experiments, and associated code.
+This exact version of the repo contains a clean project directory, containing only minimal, project-independent configuration.
+It's intended to be used as a starting point for other projects.
-It won't be used in the final repo, but it's a lot of code, and some of it can be useful in other context.
-For example, it contains a few pure-lua + ffi libraries with no external dependencies(See the bootmenu/lua) directory, including a graphics library with framebuffer bindings, tileset library, and bitmap font library.